ronanchris/YoutubeScribe/docs/PROJECT_STRUCTURE.md

 ### `client/src/App.tsx`
 Main frontend component with routing definitions for all pages.

+### `client/src/components/interactive-transcript.tsx`
+Provides the interactive transcript highlighting feature that allows users to select and save important parts of the video transcript as key points.

 ### `drizzle.config.ts`
 Configuration for Drizzle ORM, specifying database connection and schema location.

+## Key Components

+### Interactive Transcript Components
+The application includes specialized components for transcript interaction:

+1. **InteractiveTranscript**: The base component that renders a transcript with text selection capabilities
+   - Manages text selection state
+   - Formats transcript into readable paragraphs
+   - Provides a floating "Add" button when text is selected
+   - Handles both mouse and touch events for cross-device compatibility

+2. **TranscriptHighlighter**: Wraps InteractiveTranscript and integrates it with summary data
+   - Manages expand/collapse state of the transcript display
+   - Provides compact and full view modes for better readability
+   - Persists highlighted text to the database via the updateSummary API
+   - Updates the UI optimistically for a responsive user experience

 ## Architecture Overview